 May Captive Nations Week reinvigorate our efforts to live up to our ideals by championing justice, dignity, and freedom for all.

 The Congress, by joint resolution approved July 17, 1959 (73 Stat.
 212), has authorized and requested the President to issue a proclamation designating the third week of July of each year as “Captive Nations Week.”

-NOW, THEREFORE, I, JOSEPH R. BIDEN JR., President of the United States of America, do hereby proclaim July 18 through July 24, 2021, as Captive Nations Week.
-I call upon all Americans to reaffirm our commitment to championing those around the world who strive for liberty and justice for all.
+NOW, THEREFORE, I, JOSEPH R. BIDEN JR., President of the United States of America, by virtue of the authority vested in me by the Constitution and the laws of the United States, do hereby proclaim July 17 through July 23, 2022, as Captive Nations Week.
+I call upon all Americans to reaffirm our commitment to championing those around the world who are working, often at great personal risk, to secure liberty and justice for all.

-IN WITNESS WHEREOF, I have hereunto set my hand this sixteenth day of July, in the year of our Lord two thousand twenty-one, and of the Independence of the United States of America the two hundred and forty-sixth.
+IN WITNESS WHEREOF, I have hereunto set my hand this fifteenth day of July, in the year of our Lord two thousand twenty-two, and of the Independence of the United States of America the two hundred and forty-seventh.

 JOSEPH R. BIDEN JR.